Looking for Colosseum free entry?

 These museums include the Capitoline Museums, the Ara Pacis, Trajan's Market, Trajan's Forum, Villa Torlonia, the Museum of Rome at Palazzo Braschi, and others.

-For a full list of Rome's civic museums and for more details about how to book for the free Sunday at those museums, visit the website of Musei in Comune.
+For a full list of Rome's civic museums and for more details about the free Sunday at those museums, visit the website of Musei in Comune.

 The Colosseum is regularly free: